 Perhaps most importantly, the prerequisites for obtaining shifting data are as follows:

-- You must be using Shimano Di2 electronic shifting
+- You must be using Shimano Di2 or SRAM e-tap electronic shifting

 - PS.
-You must also know how to connect your Garmin Edge to the computer and manually retrieve the .FIT files from it using your computer.
+You must also know how to connect your device to the computer and manually retrieve the .FIT or .GPX files from it using your computer.

 If you want to be really sure that everything is correct ... always start your ride with two shifts immediately after you start the timer and start moving.
 If the initial guess was wrong, it will be corrected by the second shift.
 Since the initial incorrect gear only lasted a second or two, it should have no impact on the overall shifting percentages.